hientptran/WS22-Notes/Operating systems/Process and threads/Process and threads.md

 3. Nutzeraktion
 4. Start eines Batchjobs

+1. System initialization.
+2. Execution of a process-creation system call by a running process.
+3. A user request to create a new process.
+4. Initiation of a batch job.

 #### fork() [C Programming](C%20Programming.md)
 ```C
 // fork() duplicates the parent process and creates child process. parent and child processes runs parallel